Review Policy

 bors

 We never merge PRs directly.
 Instead, we use bors.
-A qualified reviewer with bors privileges (e.g., a compiler contributor) will leave a comment like @bors r+.
+A qualified reviewer with bors privileges (e.g., a compiler team member) will leave a comment like @bors r+.
 This indicates that they approve the PR.

 People with bors privileges may also leave a @bors r=username command.
 This indicates that the PR was already approved by @username.
 This is commonly done after rebasing.

 Finally, in some cases, PRs can be “delegated” by writing @bors delegate+ or @bors delegate=username.
-This will allow the PR author to approve the PR by issuing @bors commands like the ones above (but this privilege is limited to the single PR).
+This will allow the PR author or the delegated user to approve the PR by issuing @bors commands like the ones above (but this privilege is limited to the single PR).

 Reverts